flyonspeed/TronView/README.md

 - Additional IMU/Gyro support (BNO085, BNO055)
 - Looking into live data broadcast to other TronView displays (that would be cool!)
 - Moving Map?
+- More external sensors (Pressure, Voltage, GPS, etc)

 ## Features Include:
 - Build custom efis or hud screens or AR glasses screen. (or any kinda of screen you want)
+- Can build any kind of UI for external sensors or external data.
 - Record and Playback flight log data ( and fast forward through playback )
 - All screens look and work the same for all supported data input.
 - All display screen sizes and ratios supported.